cpp-cat/bettercare4.me/README.md

 - Pesisting patients, providers, claims and patient HEDIS scorecard using Cassandra

 ## User Stories Sprint Backlog.
+- Carry over the provider name to patient scorecard page
+- Add link from patient scorecard page back to rule scorecard page
+- Load claim generator configuration to sort the hedis measures on patient scorecard page

+## Completed User Stories
 - Loading patient gaps-in-care / patient profile (hedis measure summary) from a HEDIS measure summary page / patient list (using Play only, no Spark or Akka)

-## Completed User Stories
 - Change all insert methods of Bettercare4me Cassandra access object to return Future[Unit] rather than ResultSetFuture and make sure all futures completes before spark is closed.
 - Added pagination to ruleScorecard.scala.html view and associated rule_scorecard table.